 - Document Import Can Be Iffy.
 While TaxACT states that you can import prior year taxes, it can’t always read PDFs generated by other programs.
 It was also not able to import W-2s from either of my payroll providers where other tax programs were.
 The reason for this could be that TaxACT may not have agreements with as many payroll providers as TurboTax or H&R Block.

 - Little Audit Support Available.
 H&R Block at Home and TurboTax both offer live help in the event of an audit, and for a fee both send a representative to meet with the IRS for you.
 It’s unclear if your free phone calls with the Deluxe version include advice about audits, but it seems unlikely as TaxACT states that phone support is limited to the tax season.
 TaxACT has a serviceable FAQ section, but that’s all it provides in the way of audit support.

 Free Federal Edition – Free

-This is the Deluxe edition plus State taxes.
-Best value for those needing to file both federal and state.
+The Ultimate bundle includes the Deluxe edition plus state taxes.
+This is the best value for those needing to file federal and state taxes, and the cheapest for both among other online tax prep software we’ve reviewed.
 It includes the Deluxe edition and your choice of one state.

 Looking to file your taxes online using a different service?
-Check out our comparison table of TaxACT vs TurboTax vs H&R Block At Home.
+Check out our comparison table of TaxACT vs TurboTax vs H&R Block.